DigitalNZ/supplejack/_posts/2014-05-01-parser-dsl-domain-specific-language.md

 ### base_url
 The base_url method allows the operator to specify where to fetch the harvest resources from.
 It accepts a URL or a absolute path in disk.
 Additionally the operator can specify different urls/paths for each environment.

+## proxy
+The proxy method allows the operator to specify a proxy that the base_url needs to be requested through.

 ### Web resource
 ```ruby
 base_url "http://gdata.youtube.com/feeds/api/videos"